Vishal0703/Udacity_CarND_Advance_Lane_Line/Report.md

 ## Further Improvements

 1. Better initial point selection methods, as challenge_video output's initial lane line positions were not good.
 2. In this project, the video used never had any car in front of our car, so what if there is a car very close, then this method is bound to fail as there will be a lot of noisy gradients around.
 A way around this can be to create 2 vision cones from each side of our car as the lane lines are on our sides, and then focus on lanes.
-A lot of consideration will nedd to be taken for this too, but one can start with this idea.
+A lot of consideration needs to be taken for this too, but one can start with this idea.